CentML/ecr-anywhere/README.md

   1) A Mutating Webhook that intercepts create/update verbs on labeled Kubernetes Secrets, injecting fresh ECR credentials which expire in 12 hours.
   2) A CronJob that periodically checks the specially labeled Kubernetes Secrets to see if they need to be refreshed.
 If they do, an annotation is updated, synchronously triggering a credential refresh by the Mutating Webhook.

-The benefits of this approach are simplicity in implimentation and operations (monitoring/alerting).
+The benefits of this approach are the simplicity in implementation and operations (monitoring/alerting).

 From an operational perspective: